 Ideally, this would be to, and before, the same judge, who made the original Order or Judgement.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims including dealing with claims of oppression.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims including dealing with claims of oppression.
 Our lawyers represent clients in judicial reviews and appeals of judgments, orders, and other decisions at all levels of court including the Divisional Court, Ontario Court of Appeal, the Federal Court of Appeal, and the Supreme Court of Canada.
 Call us at 416-916-1387 or contact us online for a consultation.